oVirt/ovirt-site/source/develop/release-management/features/gluster-self-heal-monitoring.html.md

       if(all bricks are down)
         allow host maintenance
       else(some || all bricks are up)
-        if (unsync'd entries  > 0 for any up brick) //Entris needs to be healed from this host disable host maintenance
+        if (unsynced entries  > 0 for any up brick) //Entries needs to be healed from this host disable host maintenance
         else
           if (quorum is maintained (bricks and nodes for ALL volumes) with this host down) allow host maintenance
           else
-            disable host maintenace
+            disable host maintenance

 ## UI Changes